sagacious-satadru/tictactoegame/README.md

-If you're looking for a more comprehensive README, here's an expanded version:

 # Tic Tac Toe Game

 This is a simple implementation of the classic Tic Tac Toe game using Pygame and Numpy libraries in Python.